awslabs/benchmark-ai/README.md

 ## Step 1 - Create the infrastructure
+(If you are only interested in using an existing Anubis service instance skip this section and jump to [Step 2](#step-2---register-the-client))

 #### Overview...
 The installation process... consists of two phases - 1) configuring and deploying *infrastructure* services, and then 2) configuring and deploying *orchestration* services.